guillaumedescoteauxisabelle/ma-biblio/docs/Clark-2013.all.md

->“Perceptual learning and inference is necessary to induce prior expectations about how the sensorium unfolds.
+>Perceptual learning and inference is necessary to induce prior expectations about how the sensorium unfolds.
 Action is engaged to resample the world to fulfil these expectations.
-This places perception and action in intimate relation and accounts for both with the same principle” (Friston, Daunizeau, and Kiebel (2009) p.
+This places perception and action in intimate relation and accounts for both with the same principle (Friston, Daunizeau, and Kiebel (2009) p.
 12)